Economic Principles

 Older [Deposits](https://docs.pinto.money/resources/glossary#deposit) have their [Stalk](https://docs.pinto.money/resources/glossary#stalk) accumulated from [Seeds](https://docs.pinto.money/resources/glossary#seeds) diluted relative to newer Deposits every [Season](https://docs.pinto.money/resources/glossary#season).
 Therefore, newly minted Pinto are more widely distributed over time.

 Pinto does not require a pre-mine.
-The first 1000 Pinto are created when the init function is called to deploy the protocol.
+The first 1000 Pinto are created when the `init` function is called to deploy the protocol.

-Strong Credit
+### Strong Credit <a href="#strong-credit" id="strong-credit"></a>

 Pinto is credit based and only fails if it can no longer attract creditors.
 A reasonable level of debt, strong credit history and competitive interest rate attract creditors.